Father Figures: Plot

-Kyle and Peter Reynolds are fraternal twins who were raised by their mother Helen as their father died before they were born.
+In Westerville, Ohio, Kyle and Peter Reynolds are fraternal twins who were raised by their mother Helen, as their father died before they were born.
 Kyle is dating his pregnant girlfriend Kaylani and is wealthy from royalties for his image on BBQ sauce labels.
 Peter is a divorced proctologist with a teenage son Ethan who resents him.

-Shortly after Helen's wedding to Gene, Peter recognizes an actor on Law and Order: SVU from photos of his supposed father and confronts Helen.
-Helen explains that she had been promiscuous at the time of their conception, and did not want their father involved.
+Shortly after Helen's wedding to Gene, Peter recognizes an actor on Law and Order: SVU from photos of their supposed father and confronts Helen.
+She explains that she had been promiscuous at the time of their conception, and did not want their father involved.
 When they keep pressing, Helen reveals that their father is Terry Bradshaw.

-The brothers fly to Florida to meet Bradshaw who they encounter at a signing event.
+The brothers fly to Miami to meet Bradshaw, who they encounter at a signing event.
 He is excited to have them as sons.
-As Bradshaw recounts stories with former teammate Rod Hamilton, they realize he had been in Australia at the time of their conception (a trip Helen had backed out of at the last minute) and thus isn't their father.
-Bradshaw points out that Roland Hunt, a New York investor, also dated Helen after him.
+As Bradshaw recounts stories with former teammate Rod Hamilton, they realize he had been in Australia at the time of their conception (a trip Helen had backed out of at the last minute) and thus cannot be their father.
+Bradshaw points out that Roland Hunt, a New York investor, dated Helen after him.

 As they travel north after contacting Helen about him, Kyle finds that his BBQ sauce royalties deal is ending.
-Arriving at what they assumed was Hunt's office, they find a boarded-up house.
+Arriving at what they assumed was Hunt's office, they find a closed-up house.
 Hunt confronts them at gunpoint until they reveal why they were looking for him.
 He invites them inside, but expresses his dissatisfaction at having children in front of his mother.
-As the brothers prepare to depart, they offer to help their father with his repossession service.
+As the brothers prepare to depart, they offer to help Roland with his repossession service.

-However, they realize that Hunt is a criminal when he breaks into a Ferrari.
-As the brothers argue with the owners of the car, Hunt flees only to feel remorse for abandoning his sons.
-The brothers steal the Ferrari and hit Hunt who was returning to them.
-At the hospital, the brothers find that they are incompatible to give Hunt blood, indicating that he cannot be their father.
-Hunt realizes that he was in prison at the time of their conception, but directs them to find another ex-boyfriend of Helen known as Sparkly P.
+However, the brothers realize Hunt is a criminal when he breaks into a Ferrari, then slips away.
+As they argue with the owners of the car, Hunt flees only to feel remorse for abandoning his sons.
+The brothers jump into the Ferrari and hit Hunt who was returning to them.
+At the hospital, the brothers find out their blood type is incompatible with Hunt's when they try to give him a transfusion, so realize he cannot be their father.
+He also realizes that he was in prison at the time of their conception, but directs them to find another ex-boyfriend of Helen known as Sparkly P.